Please ensure Javascript is enabled for purposes of website accessibility

 Scholars will observe in clinical settings at Stanford hospitals and clinics and engage in other learning activities, including meeting with Stanford experts and participating in lectures and simulation activities where appropriate.

 Each scholar will have a Stanford Faculty mentor, who will advise and train them.
-To facilitate bi-directional learning, scholars will have the opportunity to earn Continuing Medical Education credit, give guest lectures and present to the Stanford community.
+To facilitate shared learning, scholars will have the opportunity to earn Continuing Medical Education credit, give guest lectures and present to the Stanford community.

 The scholar’s time at Stanford will foster quality improvement for their home institution, including but not limited to subspecialty knowledge, treatment and management of complex cases, and/or advanced medical technology.
 They will also observe different approaches to care, health systems management, and medical education, all designed to enhance the identified skillset needed at their home institution.